Posting copyrighted materials online

 Works in the public domain

 The copyrights on some works have expired, and others have always been in the public domain, leaving them without restrictions on copying, uploading, and many other uses.
-Most notably, works published in the United States before 1923 are in the public domain.
+For information about copyright duration, see Stanford University Libraries' summary How long does a copyright last? or more detailed information in the United States Copyright Office's circular Duration of Copyright.
 In addition, broad categories of works, such as works of the US government produced by government employees acting within their duties, have no copyright protection.
 For more about the public domain, see former IU School of Law Professor Kenneth D. Crews' white paper The Expiration of Copyright Protection: Survey and Analysis of US Copyright Law for Identifying the Public Domain.

-The "fair use" exemption to copyright protection is the best known and the most important statutory exception for education.
+The fair use exemption to copyright protection is the best known and the most important statutory exception for education.
 Fair use allows instructors to make limited use of copyrighted works without permission.
-For guidance in evaluating and applying fair use in instructional settings, see Copyright and Fair Use: Borrowed Media for Instruction.
+For guidance in evaluating an intended use of copyrighted materials and applying fair use in instructional settings, see Copyright and Fair Use: Borrowed Media for Instruction.

 Alternatives for information delivery